Patternslib/Patterns/docs/api.rst

 Patterns uses `log4javascript <http://log4javascript.org/>`_ to provide logging facilities.
 To use this you will need to load the logging module and use its `getLogger` method to get a log utility.
-This is typically done as part of the pattern definition:
+This is typically done as part of the pattern definition.
+The highlighted lines in the example below show the changes you will need to make.

 .. code-block:: javascript
    :linenos:
-   :emphasize-lines: 4,6,7
+   :emphasize-lines: 4,5,6,8

    define([
        'require'